 We’ve probably all heard the expressions ill-Omen and bad Omens.
 But, could there more to this expression?
-Is there a possible connection between Omens and Synchronicities?
+Is there a connection between Omens and Synchronicity?

 Omens as Signposts

 Omens are important signposts.
 A signpost is a metaphor.
 It’s a clue pointing to a message.
 And, it’s up to the observer to unravel or reveal the meaning.
-You need to figure out what the Universe trying to communicate.
+You need to figure out what your subconscious or the Universe trying to communicate.

 The meaning of an omen is unique to the observer.
 Everyone has a different history.
 So, the meaning of any one omen defers.
 An omen is something that “sticks out.”
 We recognize a pattern.
-Or, it’s memorable in some way.
-The omen be extraordinary or just that would be an everyday occurrence.
-The omen may also manifest as a feeling.
-Deja Vu event is a common omen, This is the feeling that you’ve seen this before.
+Or, it’s unusual and memorable.
+The thing you think might be an omen could be an everyday occurrence.
+Omens often manifest as a feeling.
+Deja Vu events are a common omen.
+This is the feeling that you’ve seen something before.